Seebohm Rowntree: Industrialist and philanthropist

 Seebohm and the Rowntree's firm broke new ground in terms of industrial relations, welfare and management.
 Lyndall Urwick describes him as "the British management movement's greatest pioneer" in his book Golden Book of Management.
 Rowntree's Quaker upbringing influenced his business practice; he believed that the existence of companies which paid low wages was bad for the "nation's economy and humanity".
 "More a philanthropist than a capitalist", he introduced various reforms in the working condition of the workers: the establishment of the eight-hour day in 1896, a pension scheme in 1906, a five-day work week and work councils in 1919, the establishment of a psychology department in 1922, and a profit-sharing plan in 1923.

-Rowntree also personally involved in two major conciliation efforts following strikes in 1919 and 1926.
+Rowntree was also personally involved in two major conciliation efforts following strikes in 1919 and 1926.

 In 1947 when the British Institute of Management was created he became an Honorary Founder Member and in 1952 the first English person to become an Honorary Fellow of the institute.